Until Bob Blackman is voted out and replaced with a more conscientious politician.

 This rogue employer then failed to pass employees details to the Insolvency Practitioner, so that workers were not even made aware that they had lost their jobs until after Christmas.
 Further, they later discovered that as well as wages, neither PAYE nor National Insurance contributions had been paid, causing additional problems that they were left to individually straighten out with HM Revenue & Customs.

 Next, the former company's Statement of affairs was found to be greatly at variance with the witness statements of former employees and the findings of numerous Employment Tribunals.
 So, many former employees complained to the Government Insolvency Service, The Serious Fraud Office (SFO) and Companies Investigation Branch (CIB), whilst the Insolvency Practitioner also submitted an adverse report about the Directors to the Insolvency Service - The Government ignored all these reports

-Despite all of this, Legal experts, the High Court and two different Insolvency practitioners say that there is little that can be done now, since the Directors of this company have exploited a loophole in the Law, (which quite obviously needs to be addressed)...
-I have therefore contacted the current local MP, Mr. Bob Blackman, who, after I had sent him numerous letters and follow-ups requesting an acknowledgement or response - over a period of many months - instead of arranging that the Directors be struck off, starting an inquiry into this scandal or introducing new legislation to close the loopholes in the Law (and forgetting all about compassion, integrity, fair dealing or accountability to the wider community), finally tried to bury the matter by responding with a terse message, backed up by Edward Davey (then Minister for Employment Relations, Consumer and Postal Affairs) saying:
+Despite all of this, Legal experts, the High Court and three different Insolvency practitioners say that there is little that can be done now, since the Directors of this company have exploited a loophole in the Law, (which quite obviously needs to be addressed)...
+We therefore contacted the current local MP, Mr. Bob Blackman, who, after he had been sent numerous letters and follow-ups requesting an acknowledgement or response - over a period of many months - instead of arranging that the Directors be struck off, starting an inquiry into this scandal or introducing new legislation to close the loopholes in the Law (and forgetting all about compassion, integrity, fair dealing or accountability to the wider community), finally tried to bury the matter by responding with a terse message, backed up by Edward Davey (then Minister for Employment Relations, Consumer and Postal Affairs) saying: